Pleasant Hill Cohousing

 Use of Colored Cards

 During our meetings, we use colored cards.
-Each member has a set of five different-colored cards.
+Each member has a set of seven different-colored cards.
 The cards are a useful way for members to communicate their stance when we are in the process of seeking consensus.
-The reverse side of each card is used during discussions.
-Before speaking on an issue one must first put up a colored card and wait to be called on.
+The reverse side of the card is often used during discussions, although at some meetings, at the facilitator's discretion, we sometimes don't use the cards during discussion.
+When we do use cards during discussion, one must first put up a colored card and wait to be called on before speaking on an issue.
 We've found that this system really helps keep the meeting flowing smoothly.

 Card Color For consensus, it means: For discussions, it means: